notable/notable/resources/tutorial/notes/05 - Notes.md

 Wrap it in `&` to display it inline: &e = mc^2&.

 > **Note**: In order to minimize conflicts there mustn't be spaces at the beginning and end of a formula, and the ending `&` character musn't be followed by a digit.
+If you need to you can escape the `&` character with a backslash.

 #### mermaid